 Catching Your Breath (The Natural Way)

-Dr. Dylan Petkus struggled with obstructive sleep apnea, and with the right breathing exercises, he’s now sleeping through the night.
-His success is based on a process he details in his book, Sleep Apnea Solution.
-Dr. Petkus details how slower breathing can promote easier nighttime breathing and offers helpful resources for sleep apnea nutrition, resetting your nervous system, and making circadian routine upgrades.
+Dylan Petkus, MD struggled with obstructive sleep apnea, and with the right breathing and sleep routine, he’s now sleep apnea-free and waking up refreshed.
+His success is based on a process he details in his book, Sleep Apnea Solution, where he covers the bedtime breathing routine that helped him and many others sleep and breathe more easily at night.